TeleworkInc/gdev/README.md

-You will spend most of your time working running `my-project-name-dev` rather than `my-project-name`, as the development version of the CLI will run the source code in `exports/`, whereas the production version will point to the compiled output at `dist/cli.cjs`.
+You will spend most of your time working running `my-project-name-dev` rather than `my-project-name`, as the development version of the CLI will run the source code in `exports/`, whereas the release version will point to the compiled output at `dist/cli.cjs`.

 #### CLI development